lbhasemeyer/personal-project/README.md

-This app will satisfy your travel planing, reminiscing, and curiosity.
+This app will satisfy your travel planning, reminiscing, and curiosity needs.
-It offers a visual map representation of your travel endeavors, as well as helpful travel links and comments from other globe-trekkers.
+The site has a world map that you can mark the places you've been and want to go.
+Attached to each country is a profile with links to tripadvisor, travel advisories etc. Users also have the ability to add their own photos/blog links, and get/give travel advice to other globe-trotters.